 As well as captains there were ships with the same name.
 There were three Borth vessels with the name Picton, a sloop in 1824, a smack in 1832 and a schooner in 1839.
 According to Miss Davies of Angorfa House, there was apparently another schooner called Picton Castle that had connections with the Hughes family of Castle Stores.
 Prior to the Hughes' association with this property, Captain Hugh James lived at No 2, Picton Terrace, Upper Borth, in the late 1870s, when there were two dwellings at the site of todays Castle Stores.
 The name Picton moved northwards from here to todays Arfor for a time, and then on to its current location.
 (Teddy Davies, pers. comm.
 2003).
 There were also two John Wesleys, one a fishing boat, the other a schooner and two Pilgrims, one a brig and the other a schooner.
 Occasionally a sloops name was used again when the owners acquired a schooner, examples are Francis, Catherine and Britannia.
 The sloop Mary and Ellen was built at Leri Bridge and its schooner namesake was built by shipwright Thomas Richards at Aberdyfi at the cost of 1,832 pounds.
 Captain John Davies, born 1850, of the schooner Pilgrim, lived at today’s Holmleigh, next door to the then, 1 London Place, now known as Nerella, where there was a murder in 1894.
 During an attempted theft, seaman Thomas Richards, brother of Captain William Richards, murdered his wife's sister Mary Davies who was wife of mariner James Davies.
 The case and trial was reported in the Cambrian News at the time.
 The perpetrator Thomas Richards, had sailed as a 19 year old crew member on the Cecil Brindley with Captain Richards in 1873.
 It is believed that the murder took place upstairs in the northern end bedroom.
 Thomas Richards was hung in Carmarthen and his 38 year old victim buried in Pengarn cemetry (A. Budge, pers. comm.
 2003).
 Perhaps this is the reason that Captain William Richards moved to live at Pengarn and his sister Margaret moved with her husband Captain John Vaughan to live at Llanelli.

 Often local boys as young as eight went to sea.
 This was the age that the uncles of Captain John Davies of Maesteg house began their maritime careers.
-No wonder that they became master mariners by the time they were 24, as by then they had had fourteen years seagoing experience.
-Such were the risks of seafaring that three of the aforementioned uncles had lost their lives by the time they were 30.
+Unfortunately all three had died before 30 years of age from tuberculosis.
 In his memoirs Captain Davies tells us of the quirky coincidence where both he and his father had the same skipper on their respective maiden voyages; namely Captain Richard Jenkins who was still commanding ships at 75 years of age.
 In his youth Captain Davies had served under sail with Captain Evan Lewis Davies of Borth on the barque Zinnia, and went on to have a remarkable career during which he became a ship owner.
 From 1917 to 1937 in that capacity he owned schooners and steamers.
 He ‘tramped’ all over the world and was fondly known as John ‘China’, as he had captained the Klukiang, and the Foochow (H.Hughes, pers.comm.
 2003).
 One of Captain Davies’s schooners the Brandon, was sunk by enemy fire in 1918, and another schooner the Industry, still working well into the 20th century, was wrecked in 1921 on the Irish coast.
 Thomas Rowley Morris and Arnold Davies were on board when she struck rocks , luckily they and the crew managed to get ashore easily.
 From that time on the captain concentrated on steamers such as the Plas Dinam of Aberystwyth.

 Some ships captains resided in the outlying areas of Borth.
 Captain Richard Edwards and Captain David Davies lived at Glanwern as did the Lloyd family of mariners of Cwmcethin House who are the antecedents of Gwen and Derek Lloyd.
 Captain Daniel of Pengraig Farm owned the first Borth schooner, the Francis; Captain Thomas Jones of Ffos y Gravel Farm owned and captained the brig Pilgrim and Captain Hugh Hughes of Tynparc was associated with the sloop The Dart.
 Of the 142 mariners that were members of the Castell Gwallter Ivorites 97 were from Morfa Borth, 20 from Borth, 3 from Gwastad Y Borth, 3 from Penybont, 3 from Glanwern, 2 from Dolybont and 2 from Henllys Farm.
 William James and his brother Enoch were both master mariners, and lived at Henllys in the early 1870s.
 Some of the James family moved to Aberdyfi and were involved with the Ocean Belle, Dorothy, Island Maid and the Glendovey; interestingly their successor at Henllys Farm, Richard Watkin Smith had shares in the Glendovey in 1878.